myllynen/ansible-packer/README.md

 ## Introduction

 This role builds custom Linux and Windows VM template images using [Packer](https://www.packer.io/).
-Many OS installation parameters can be set as Ansible variables to allow for high degree of customization.
+Many OS installation parameters can be set as Ansible variables to allow for a high degree of customization.
 Same customizations can be applied to both VM template images and unattended BIOS/UEFI-compatible ISO installer images.